AshAvalanche/ash-docs/docs/toolkit/ash-cli/tutorials/custom-configuration.md

 The Ash CLI relies on YAML configuration files that contains the list of known Avalanche networks.
 This is very convenient to quickly **switch between environments** and to **share configurations with other developers**.

 :::note
-See [Installation](/docs/toolkit/ash-cli/installation) for installation instructions on your platform.
+See [Installation](/docs/toolkit/ash-cli/installation) for the Ash CLI installation instructions on your platform.
 :::

 ## Configuration file layout